 Actress Jennifer Bartels on Embracing Life with T1D

 Jennifer Bartels is an actress, writer and producer residing in Los Angeles.
 She can be seen on shows like Hulu’s “Shrill,” Paramount Network’s “American Woman,” and truTV’s “Friends of the People.”
-After being diagnosed with Type 1 later in life, she began adding “stigma breaker” to her list of credits.
-Beyond Type 1 recently talked to Jennifer about her diagnosis, how she is bringing awareness to T1D, and her plans for the future.
+After being diagnosed with type 1 later in life, she began adding “stigma breaker” to her list of credits.
+Beyond Type 1 recently talked to Jennifer about her diagnosis, how she is bringing awareness to type 1 diabetes (T1D), and her plans for the future.